Spivak, C. D. (Charles D.), 1861-1927

 Dates: 1909 February 20

-Overview Typed letter to "Mr. S. Phillips [M. Philips]...Baltimore, Md" from Dr. Spivak dated "February 13th, 1908" [sic].
-The letter informs Philips that I. Stoller has been accepted into the JCRS Sanatorium for his health and well-being.
+Overview Typed letter to M. Philips in Baltimore from Dr. Spivak dated December 10th 1908.
+The letter informs Philips that his cousin, I. Stoller, has been accepted to join the JCRS Sanatoriums for his health and well-being.
 The letter is not signed but Secretary is typed at the bottom.